omsai/andorian-hotkeys/README.md

     making a shortcut to `main.ahk` in your Windows start menu > Startup folder

-6. Create the SLX auto-login shortcut by right-clicking on `SalesLogix-Login` and pinning it to the Taskbar (or Start Menu)
+6. Create the SLX auto-login shortcut by right-clicking on `SalesLogix-Login` and pinning it to the Start Menu

 Create your own hotkeys